-Revenue for the year from Canada - U.S. drilling operations increased by 48% to \$366.7 million, compared to the same period last year.
-The growth is attributed to the Company's positioning in a busy market, accompanied by a favourable pricing environment.
+Revenue for the year from Canada - U.S. increased by 10% to \$405.0 million, compared to the previous year.
+The growth in this region was mainly attributable to increased revenue from the Company's U.S. operations as its Canadian operations were negatively impacted by a decrease in junior activity in relation to the challenging financing environment they faced.